threeday0905/args-expect/README.md

 A Tiny Tool to do the Runtime Argument Test
 ===========================================
-We ofter do the arguments checks in every function, such as below:
+We are always check the arguments in every function, such as below:

     function get(name) {
         if (!name || !name.length) {